denten-books/plain-text/1-metaphor.md

 the screen.
 The gliding motion enacts a kinetic analogy---a type of a metaphor---as if to transpose properties of paper to glass.

-Our grasp on the medium weakens the more convincing its simulacrum.
+The more convincing its simulacrum, the more our grasp on the medium weakens.
 By definition, simulation "assumes a form resembling that of something else," whereby one referent is exchanged for another [@_simulation_2015].
 To drag and drop a document into a trashcan on the screen, for example, should in theory correspond to an analogous set of data manipulations on the disk.
 Yet, "discarding a file" in this manner does not necessarily include deletion of data from the storage medium, as expected.
 The representation of the document may disappear visually where the electromagnetic inscription endures.
 Such "loss of resemblances" could remain insignificant.
 Does one care whether a file was actually erased or not when performing deletion?
 Perhaps not.
 But in some cases, when it really matters---under the threat of censorship or prosecution, for example---the incongruence exposes the frailty of our alienation from the material contexts of digital labor.
-Under duress, facing unjust prosecution for example, one may demand the thing to stay deeply deleted.
+Under duress, facing unjust prosecution, one may demand the thing to stay deeply deleted.
 The problem of metaphoric immediacy reappears in the unfulfilled promise of mimesis.
-The poet and the critic may celebrate the free play of the signifier where the journalist or the accused would not.
 In many contexts, the metaphoric vehicle claims to bridge domains and to ferry content across faithfully, without meddling or damaging its contents.
 But if the metaphor does meddle---if it mediates while dissembling and dissimulating---by what process can one ensure the efficacy of transference?
 What entity makes good on the promise of verisimilitude?

 Readers ultimately bear the burden of such unverified conceptual transference.
 In pretending to turn virtual pages, we lose sight of the mechanisms that give